-Grade Placement: 9-12 COMMAPP GPA Level: 4 Credit: 0.5 TEA code: 03241400 Prerequisite: Counselor approval and meet dual credit eligibility requirements Study and application of communication within the business and professional context.
+Grade Placement: 9-12 COMMAPP

+Prerequisite: Counselor approval and meet dual credit eligibility requirements

+Study and application of communication within the business and professional context.
 Special emphasis will be given to communication competencies in presentations, dyads, teams and technologically mediated formats.